Hosting and bandwidth provided by MacAce.net.

 The model number printed on the back of the GSM-equipped iPhone 4 is A1332 and the model number on the back of the CDMA-equipped iPhone 4 is A1349.
 The subsequently introduced model iPhone 4S -- which looks effectively identical to the iPhone 4 models -- has model number A1387 on the back.

-If the iPhone will boot, it may be even easier to lookup any of these models by order number with Everyi.com's Ultimate iLookup feature or the EveryMac app.
+If the iPhone will boot, it may be even easier to lookup any of these models by Order Number with Everyi.com's Ultimate iLookup feature or the EveryMac app (available for iOS 5 or later as well as Android).
 Apple refers to the order number as "Model" in software.
-To find the "Model" select the "Settings" app and then click General > About > and scroll down until the field is visible.
+To find the "Model" select the "Settings" app and then click General > About > and scroll until the field is visible.

 From a functional standpoint, the major change is that the GSM-equipped iPhone 4 supports the EDGE "2G" mobile wireless standard as well as 3G networking (7.2 Mbps HSDPA support and HSUPA networks for compatibility with more cellular carriers worldwide).
 The iPhone 4 (CDMA) model, on the other hand, instead supports CDMA (EV-DO, Rev. A, 800 MHz, 1900 MHz), which means that global coverage is considerably more limited.